 Jeta Rexha: And how was your student life there?

 Alije Vokshi: …and this group was called Le Bateau-Lavoir.
 I had a good time there, I had some difficulties because Paris, you know, but I had a good time.
 And I pleasantly remember these things, they are fantastic.
 I go to my daughters in London twice every year, and there is a big center with libraries for arts, film and music.
-I go there and look at the books, two or three years ago I saw a book in which there was the name of my professor, and the name of a very big professor.
+I go there and look at the books.
+Two or three years ago I saw a book in which there was the name of my professor, and the name of a very important professor.
 When I came here, I wrote the title of the book down and asked my daughter to buy it and mail it to me.
-When I received that book, I walked around Pristina.
-“Oh, Alije, such happiness,” I don’t know, a happiness, I cannot describe it, I was really happy.
+When I received that book, I walked around Pristina, “Oh, Alije, such happiness!”
+I don’t know, a happiness, I cannot describe it, I was really happy.

 And these things are what keep me going now and they motivate me to work even more.
 This is it.
 In the Academy, I get along very well with the students, they love me very much, very much.
-They have a good conversation and education.
-The projects they are doing, and I am not only talking about painters but in general about our youth, they are progressing, this is something unbelievable.
+They have good conversational habits and are polite.
+The projects they are doing, and I am not only talking about painters but in general about our youth, they are progressing, this is something incredible.
 Our youth is really progressing.
-A professor who was there, Kadrush Rama,[15] his son in London, he is an architect or I don’t exactly know, but he has progressed a lot, he is really, really good… then the other, the son, Sislej,[16] the son of Xhevdet Xhafa,[17] is doing some fantastic performances, fantastic.
-So, Albanians are very smart and educated… those abroad are progressing and this is something very pleasant.
+A professor who was there, Kadrush Rama, his son in London, he is an architect or I don’t exactly know, but he has prospered a lot, he is really, really good… then the other, the son, Sislej, the son of Xhevdet Xhafa, is doing some fantastic performances, fantastic.
+So, Albanians are very smart and well educated… those abroad are prospering and this is something very pleasant.

 Jeta Rexha: Do you remember your first painting, where the idea for it came from?